hulvdan/cookier/TASKS_HULVDAN.md

-x smaller font for weapon and item properties in shop x brighter text colors x fix smg life steal 100%
+x smaller font for weapon and item properties in shop x brighter text colors x fix smg life steal 100% x fix componentStats button spacing on the right

 * fix can't hover / click other buttons except those which are shown in the modal